 (Click on pictures to open them and see the whacky dialogue…)

-Not to be confused with the English pretending to be Polish soft-porn slasher from Trevor Barley, The Phantom Killer is more proof, if ever it were needed, that Halloween‘s success had a global reach rarely seen to such an extent in cinema.
+Not to be confused with the English pretending to be Polish soft-porn slasher from Trevor Barley, The Phantom Killer is more proof that the success of Halloween had a global reach. .

-Cinematically in some ways, Ninja and Slasher films have a fair bit in common.
-Both are fairly exploitive and filmed on low budgets and they also share bad acting and shoddy effects.
-Hunting out titles like Ninja Wars, Zombie vs Ninja and the authentically titled Ronald Marchini flick, Ninja Warriors, was almost as much fun as searching for cruddy slashers on big box VHS.
+Cinematically, Ninja and Slasher films have a bit in common.
+Both are fairly exploitive, filmed on low budgets and they also share bad acting and shoddy effects.
+Hunting out titles like Ninja Wars, Zombie vs Ninja and the Ronald Marchini flick, Ninja Warriors (authentic title -not), was almost as much fun as searching for cruddy slashers on big box VHS.
 As I grew older and spare time became a rarity, I had to give up on Ninjas and remained focused on the titles that you see here on a SLASH above.

-After helping a small town to defeat a gang of bandits, Master Siu becomes extremely popular, but more so with the local ladies.
-Everywhere that he goes, he is propositioned by single girls, however he already has found his one and only.
+After helping a small town to defeat a gang of bandits, Master Siu becomes extremely popular with the local ladies.
+Everywhere that he goes, he is propositioned by single girls, however he has already found the lady he wants to call his own.
 Things take a turn for the worse, when a masked killer turns up and begins to slaughter the women that he rejects.
-As the bodies pile up, Siu joins the Inspector to help uncover the psycho in order to save the true apple of his eye.
+As the bodies pile up, Siu joins the Police to help uncover the psycho in order to save the apple of his eye.